KJeynesCupper/mobileRNA/README.md

 --outdir <./output/directory>

 ```
-#### Step 2 - Uniquely map samples to all identified cluster loci
+#### Step 2 - Uniquely map samples to all loci of identified sRNA clusters

 From the output of Step 1, the `identifyClusters()` function can collate all
-the identified cluster loci into a single `.gff3` file.
+the loci information into a single `.gff3` file.

 ``` r
 sample_names <- c("<treatment_1>", "<treatment_2>", "<control_1>","<control_2>")